 For broker/dealers of investment securities, SOUTH PADRE may select any dealers reporting to the Market Reports Division of the Federal Reserve Board of New York, also known as the "Primary Government Security Dealers."
 Other non-primary firms may be utilized if analysis reveals that such firms are adequately financed to conduct public business.
-Any broker/dealer must have been authorized by the City Council to execute transactions with SOUTH PADRE prior to any such transaction.
+Any broker/dealer must have been authorized by the City Council to execute transactions with SOUTH PADRE prior to any such transaction (Appendix A.).
+The Investment Officers shall ensure a competitive environment for individual security purchases and sales when practicable.